Alexander-Evans-Moncloa/ros2-turtlesim-robot-controller/README.md

   - This node is responsible for controlling the turtle's movement and drawing in the Turtlesim environment.

 - **Topics**:
   - **`/turtle1/cmd_vel`**: This topic is used to publish velocity commands to the turtle.
-The `Twist` message type is utilized to control linear and angular speeds.
+The `Twist` message type is utilised to control linear and angular speeds.
   - **`/turtle1/pose`**: This topic subscribes to the turtle's pose information, allowing the controller to make decisions based on the turtle's current position.

 - **Services**:
-  - **`/turtle1/set_pen`**: This service is called to change the pen color and width when the turtle crosses a specified line on the screen.
+  - **`/turtle1/set_pen`**: This service is called to change the pen colour and width when the turtle crosses a specified line on the screen.
 The service uses the `SetPen` message type, allowing for dynamic drawing capabilities.

 ## Prerequisites